-Comment: 10.
-Include an undertaking in Part C of the registration statement to file for Staff review a post-effective amendment (EDGAR submission type POS 8C) in respect of any units offering by the Company during the shelf registration statement offering period.
+44. Include an undertaking in Part C of the registration statement to file for staff review a post-effective amendment (EDGAR submission type POS 8C) in respect of any rights offering by the Fund during the shelf registration statement offering period.
+We may have further comments.

-Response: In response to the Staff's comment, the Company has included the requested disclosure on page C-7.
+In response to the Staff's comment, the Company has included the requested undertaking.